gammu/gammu/docs/manual/protocol/m-obex.rst

 m-obex protocol used by some Samsung mobiles
 ============================================

-This document is copied from <http://code.google.com/p/samsyncro/wiki/mobex>.
+This document is copied from <http://code.google.com/p/samsyncro/wiki/mobex> and extended.

 Introduction
 ------------